Keyboard shortcuts

 • (UNkMatrix, Vec<f64>)

-The parser requires the number of EPtot samples to match the number of retained MBAR samples exactly.
+• requires the number of EPtot samples to match the retained MBAR sample count exactly

-This function exists because EPtot is often useful as a finite external observable for:
+This function exists because an external energy observable is often useful for:

 • auto-equilibration